-The mandate for FY2022 is very clear: to drive the revenue growth and to pave the way to cash flow breakeven.
+Looking ahead, the priorities for FY2023 are clear: drive revenue growth in our core markets to pave the way for cash flow breakeven.

-On behalf of the Board, I would like to thank the dedicated team at Urbanise, our customers and shareholders for their continued support.
+On behalf of the Board, I would like to thank the Executive and our talented global team for their tireless efforts and dedication to building an exceptional company.
+Finally, I would like to thank our customers and shareholders for their ongoing support.